 Language majors who become proficient in Greek frequently pursue coursework in Latin and vice versa.
 Students in philosophy, English, history, and physics have also majored in classical languages.
 Classical languages majors with a GPA of 3.5 or higher can complete a departmental honors thesis in one or two terms for 3-6 credit hours in addition to the regular requirements for the major.
 Pre-approved application and interview required.

 Careers and Graduate School

 The skills of recognition and critical thinking acquired from studying classical languages and cultures prepare our students for graduate programs in Greek and Latin philology, archaeology, history, philosophy, theology, linguistics, and education.
-Outside the field of classics, the classical languages major provides the tools to analyze language, write more precisely in English, and apply skills in research, analysis and critical thinking, and familiarity with humanities to many jobs.
-Our graduates have also gone on to law school, business school, high school teaching, and teaching English as a foreign language.
+Outside academia, the classical languages major provides the tools to analyze language, write more precisely in English, and apply skills in research, analysis and critical thinking, and familiarity with humanities to many jobs.
+Possible employers include, but are not limited to, museums, historical societies, institutions of higher education, the local and state government, libraries, business corporations in various settings, etc. Our graduates have also gone on to law school, business school, high school teaching, college teaching and post-doctorate positions, and teaching English as a foreign language.

 Freshman/First-Year Admissions: No requirement beyond University admission requirements.

 Change of Program Policy: No selective or limited admission requirements.